 Chef Monisha Bharadwaj is an award winning author, food historian and a food writer based in London, UK.
 She was awarded ‘Cookery Writer of the Year’ in 2003 by the Guild of Food Writers and her many books have been shortlisted for and won several prestigious international awards.

-Monisha also teaches her courses at other cookery schools such as The Ashburton School in Devon, Divertimenti in London, The Bertinet Kitchen in Bath and Seasoned in South Derbyshire.
+Monisha has also created and taught her popular courses at the Ashburton Cookery School in Devon, The Bertinet Kitchen in Bath, Seasoned Cookery School, south Derbyshire and at Divertimenti in Knightsbridge.

 Furthermore, Monisha has been Guest Chef at several charity events such as the BeFund Charity event at Benaras, a Michelin star restaurant in London and at the Intercontinental Hotel, Park Lane for the UK Medical Association.